tmobile/magentaA11y/_checklist-native/chip.md

   role:  |
     Identifies as a button and "double tap to activate" in Android
   group: |
-    Visible label (if any) is grouped or associated with the button in a single swipe
+    Visible label (if any) is grouped or associated with the chip in a single swipe
   state: |
     Expresses its state (selected/disabled/dimmed)